FlorisCalkoen/shorelineforecasting/README.md

 Deltares (Delft), which was continued september 2020 - december 2020 to write an article about the results.

-Floris Calkoen, Arjen Luijendijk, Cristian ROdriguez Rivero, Etienne Kras, and Fedor Baart.
+Contributors: Floris Calkoen, Arjen Luijendijk, Cristian Rodriguez Rivero, Etienne Kras, and Fedor Baart.

+Note, the code has not been maintained since 2020.
+Most likely there will be some dependency issues.
+Also the data which was used has been updated since then, so the preprocessing examples are problably also broken.

 ## Configurations